Here you can find information about licence applications, appointments of management board members and cross-border activities within the EEA .

 In terms of professional suitability, the FMA considers it important that every member of the management board of a Pensionskasse has the necessary knowledge about the regulations under supervisory law that apply to the undertaking, in order to be able to assume overall responsibility in the management board.

-In the event that the member of the management board does not pass the Fit & Proper Test, then an extended test is conducted, with a greater number of questions.
-In the event that this test is also not passed, then the undertaking shall be informed of this by the FMA .
+In the event that the member of the management board does not pass the Fit & Proper test, then an extended test is conducted, with a greater number of questions.
+In the event that they also do not pass this test, they will be assumed not to possess the necessary professional suitability.

 Pursuant to Article 11b PKG , institutions for occupational retirement provision whose head offices are situated in another EEA signatory country have to comply with the following Austrian provisions when carrying out cross-border activities in Austria: